thethomasmiller/ORIGIO/README.md

 - A user can create an account
 - A user can create an Idea
 - A user can change the Idea
-- A user can add Collaborators
+- A user can add comments to ideas
-- A user can change Collaborators
 - A user can logout and keep the contents of their account.